AMSP-04/NETN-LOG/NETN-LOG.md

 1. The consumer sends a `RequestRepair` interaction to request repair service.
-The materiel to be repaired and type of repair is specified in the required `RepairData` parameter.
+The materiel to be repaired and the type of repair is specified in the required `RepairData` parameter.
 An optional parameter `StartAppointment` specifies when and where the service delivery is expected.

 2. An `OfferRepair` interaction is used by potential providers of repair services.
 The `RepairData` parameter specifies the materiel and the type of repair included in the offer.
 The provider can also specify an alternate `StartAppointment` in the offer.